NATURE AND VARIABILITY OF COMPARISON

 (h) Winter in Russia is very different … summer.

 The correct prepositions are to, as (not strictly a preposition but used similarly), to and from (than in American English).
-These are nearly always the only possible choices, except that some contexts require the same to have that rather than as or like (see 87.
+These are nearly always the only possible choices, except that some contexts require the same to have that rather than as (see 87.
 “Same As” versus “Same That”).
 Using of with any of the words is hardly ever correct.

 One other point to note is that no preposition is used after the verb RESEMBLE.
 This verb is similar to those discussed in the post 42.
 Unnecessary Prepositions.